Arthur Leipzig: Career

-Leipzig was a professor of art and the director of photography at the CW Post Campus of Long Island University from 1968–1991.
+Leipzig was a professor of art and the director of photography at the CW Post Campus of Long Island University from 1968 to 1991.
 In an effort to build his department and enhance the quality of photographic techniques, Leipzig recruited two well known photojournalists, Louis Stettner and Ken Johnson (formerly a photo editor with Black Star) to his staff.
 He also recruited the now, highly regarded female photographer, Christine Osinski.

 Leipzig contributed his work to many publications including Fortune, Look, Parade, and Natural History, while continuing to pursue his independent projects.

-In 2004, he won the Lucie Award for Outstanding Achievement in Fine Art Photography.

 Leipzig died in Sea Cliff, New York on December 5, 2014, aged 96.